Fact Checked

 Kratom (Mitragyna speciosa) is a medicinal plant from Southeast Asia.
 The leaves contain a pharmacopeia of active alkaloids — some of which serve as powerful painkillers, sedatives, and stimulants.

-Any substance that can alleviate discomfort has the potential for addiction.
-In the case of kratom, its ability to ease chronic pain, help facilitate a night of better sleep, alleviate anxiety, or improve mood set up perfect conditions for people to become dependent.
+Any substance that makes you feel good has the potential for addiction.
+Kratom has the ability to ease chronic pain, help facilitate better sleep, alleviate anxiety, and improve mood — setting up perfect conditions for people to become dependent.

-In higher doses, kratom serves as a means of escapism.
+In higher doses, kratom acts similarly to opioids and can serve as a means of escapism.
 Users can get “drunk” on kratom to produce a euphoric and spaced-out state of mind that temporarily eliminates feelings of insufficiency, sadness, and pain.

-The active ingredients are a series of about 16 primary alkaloids.
-Each of these alkaloids interacts with different receptors in the brain.
-The collective interaction of all these active ingredients is what provides the characteristic effects of kratom.
+Kratom has about 16 primary alkaloids (but more than 45 altogether), and each interacts with different receptors in the brain.
+The collective interaction of these active ingredients is what provides kratom’s characteristic effects.

-Alterations in alkaloid ratios from one kratom strain to the next can change the emphasis of effects — some kratom strains are much stronger painkillers; others are more energizing and uplifting.
+Alkaloid ratios vary from one kratom strain to the next and change the emphasis of effects — some strains are much stronger painkillers; others are more energizing and uplifting.

-The alkaloids found in the largest quantities are mitragynine and 7-hydroxymitragynine — these makeup over 70% of the total alkaloid profile of the plant.
+The alkaloids found in the largest quantities are mitragynine and 7-hydroxymitragynine — these make up over 70% of the total alkaloid profile of the plant and are opioid receptor agonists.
+However, they interact with other receptors, too, like serotonergic, adrenergic, and dopamine.

-There are two main ways kratom can become addictive — compulsive behavior and physical dependency.
+There are two main ways kratom can be addictive — through compulsive behavior and physical dependency, but it doesn’t happen suddenly.
+There are stages of addiction.

-The first stage of addiction happens because of kratom’s beneficial effects.
-This could be the painkilling, anxiolytic, sedative, energizing, or intoxicating qualities of the plant.
+The second stage happens because of kratom’s beneficial effects — this could be its painkilling, anxiolytic, sedative, energizing, or intoxicating qualities.
 People who take kratom want to feel a certain way.

 For example, someone may take kratom to feel less physical pain; another might take it as a form of release from what they deem a painful existence.

-When someone takes kratom over and over without breaks, the body responds by resisting its effects.
-It does this by hiding some of the receptors kratom relies on to produce its beneficial effects.
+When someone takes kratom over and over without breaks, the body responds by resisting its effects by hiding some of the receptors kratom relies on.
 There’s a reason our bodies aren’t flooded with painkillers, and there’s a reason why we feel pain.

-As this progression continues, we eventually reach a point where the body has made so many changes to resist the effects of kratom that we can no longer maintain balance (homeostasis) without it.
+As the progression from tolerance to addiction continues, we eventually reach a point where the body has made so many changes to resist the effects of kratom that we can no longer maintain balance (homeostasis) without it.
 As soon as kratom wears off, we feel sick.
 This is called withdrawal.

 What Does Kratom Withdrawal Feel Like?

-Withdrawal symptoms start to kick in when the effects of kratom start to wear off.
-The severity of withdrawal symptoms depends on the level of tolerance the body has formed to the effects of the herb.
+Kratom withdrawal symptoms start to kick in when the effects start to wear off.
+The severity of it depends on the level of tolerance the body has formed.

 Minor withdrawal symptoms usually involve depression, irritability, and lethargy.
 Some people experience a runny nose and body aches similar to what a cold or flu feels like.